VanAnderson/wpe-personal-readme/readme.md

 ## Things you should know about me

-I see much of our work here as developers as a creative endeavor, and I think approaching software development as an outlet for creativity changes our process and outlook.
+I see engineering work as a creative endeavor, and I think approaching software development as an outlet for creativity changes our process and outlook.

 A big value I have in team settings is that an appropriate amount of friction can improve our work.
 When I have an idea, I want to hear contradictory thoughts on it and will always do my best to understand those perspectives before I develop opinions about them.
 This is how we end up with great ideas that have team buy-in.